mlflow/mlflow/docs/source/llms/llama-index/index.rst

 Creating an Index
 ~~~~~~~~~~~~~~~~~

-The ``index`` object is a centerpiece of the LlamaIndex and MLflow integration.
+The ``index`` object is the centerpiece of the LlamaIndex and MLflow integration.
 With LlamaIndex, you can create an index from a collection of documents.
-The following code creates a sample index from Paul Graham's essay data available in the LlamaIndex repository.
+The following code creates a sample index from Paul Graham's essay data available within the LlamaIndex repository.

 .. code-block:: shell